-- "No one will buy this car for driving fun, but a fully loaded car with a manual transmission would be my choice if I settled on the Mirage." -- MSN Autos
+- "No one will buy this car for driving fun, but a fully loaded car with a manual transmission would be my choice if I settled on the Mirage." -- MSN Autos (2014)

 Acceleration and Power

-- "In a car with this little power, the CVT makes the Mirage feel sluggish and unresponsive, with minimal sound deadening to mask the loud engine noise and a variety of burbles and burps that come with the CVT's fuel-saving magic." -- MSN Autos
+- "In a car with this little power, the CVT makes the Mirage feel sluggish and unresponsive, with minimal sound deadening to mask the loud engine noise and a variety of burbles and burps that come with the CVT's fuel-saving magic." -- MSN Autos (2014)

-- "Slow acceleration means the hatchback is less at home merging onto busy highways, however." -- Left Lane News
+- "Slow acceleration means the hatchback is less at home merging onto busy highways, however." -- Left Lane News (2014)

 Handling and Braking

-- "Suspension was soft, providing a tolerable ride over cobblestones but turning the sweeping, narrow corners of the Ile d'Orleans into a series of uncertain propositions when taken at speed." -- AutoWeek
+- "Suspension was soft, providing a tolerable ride over cobblestones but turning the sweeping, narrow corners of the Ile d'Orleans into a series of uncertain propositions when taken at speed." -- AutoWeek (2014)

 Next Steps: Mitsubishi Mirage

-- View the best prices for the 2014 Mitsubishi Mirage
+- View the best prices for the 2015 Mitsubishi Mirage

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2014 Mitsubishi Mirage
+- See what others paid for the 2015 Mitsubishi Mirage

 - See Affordable Subcompact Cars rankings